sedroche/proposals/apbs/use-shared-services-across-namespaces.md

 Example:
 ![Image of KeyCloak APB config screen with shared service fields](./images/shared-services-config.png)

 In this example, if the `Host of existing KeyCloak service` were left empty then a new service would be installed.
-However if this field were populated the APB would connect to the host with the provided auth details and create a configuration as required.
+However if this field were populated the APB would connect to the host with the provided auth details and then complete the APB as usual using this existing shared Service.

 Once the shared service has been configured via the APB, the APB will then expose these configuration details to the current namespace in it's usual manner (i.e. config-map, secret, etc).